rust-lang/rust/doc/rust.md

     trait provides a single method `finalize` that takes no parameters, and is run when values of the type are dropped.
 Such a method is called a "destructor", and are always executed in "top-down" order: a value is completely destroyed before any of the values it owns run their destructors.
-Only `Owned` types that do not implement `Copy` can implement `Drop`.
+Only `Send` types that do not implement `Copy` can implement `Drop`.

 > **Note:** The `finalize` method may be renamed in future versions of Rust.